vicky-aruldoss/Falcon/README.md

     public static void main(String[] args) {
         String str = "Move#Hash#to#Front";
         /*Why mention stringbuilder length while creating itself?..
-         Becoz..while stringbuilder is resizing internally it creates a another char array if first char array with size of 16 characters get exceeded.. the new array's size would be oldArraySize*2+2...so in this small program it might not important but in large programs it is important*/
+         Becoz..while stringbuilder is resizing internally it creates a another char array if first char array with size of 16 characters get exceeded.. the new array's size would be oldArraySize*2+2... so in this small program it might not important but in large programs it is important*/

         StringBuilder str2 = new StringBuilder(str.length());